RapidEdwin08/chocolate-doom-plus/README.md

 You can also include additional -file and -deh in your R0M-Scripts.sh
 Also includes R0M-Script for Chocolate D00M Setup Selection + Server

+***Chocolate-D00M-Plus R0M-Scripts.sh:***
+[Chocolate Doom (Plus).sh]: Can be placed in ..roms/ports/*
+A Template Script for use with chocolate-doom-plus

+[+Chocolate Doom Setup.sh]: Can be placed in ..roms/ports/*
+Single Script to Select chocolate-setup for doom, heretic, hexen, strife
+Also includes Dedicated Server Mode

 ## INSTALLATION
 ***You MUST INSTALL Chocolate Doom from RetroPie Setup 1st! [chocolate-doom]***
 *eg. from [Exarkuniv/RetroPie-Extra/ports/chocolate-doom](https://github.com/Exarkuniv/RetroPie-Extra/blob/master/scriptmodules/ports/chocolate-doom.sh)